zeeshanahmad-io/docscale/blogs/google-ads-vs-seo-which-is-right-for-your-practice.md

 You have a marketing budget, perhaps ₹50,000 or ₹1 Lakh per month, and you are standing at a crossroads.
 Do you pour that money into Google Ads for immediate visibility, or do you invest in Search Engine Optimization (SEO) for long-term authority?

-It is a dilemma we see constantly at **DocScale**.
+It is a dilemma we see constantly at **[DocScale](/)**.
 Statistics show that nearly **77% of patients** now use search engines prior to booking an appointment.
 But *how* they find you—via a paid advertisement or an organic search result—impacts your budget, your brand perception, and your bottom line differently.

 Choosing the wrong channel doesn't just waste money; it costs you valuable time in a market where competition from corporate hospitals and aggregators like Practo is fierce.
-Let’s break down the **Google Ads vs SEO for doctors** debate so you can make a data-driven decision for your practice.
+Let’s break down the **Google Ads vs SEO for doctors** debate so you can make a data-driven decision for your practice (Updated for late 2025).

 ---